Brett Franklin – Owner

 Rusty “Cork” O’neal – Owner

-Cork has been involved in the timber business his entire life and has been in every role in the timber business.
+Cork has been involved in the timber business his entire life and has been in nearly every role in the timber business.
 He is believed to be the 6th generation in his family to work in timber.
 He worked his way up the old fashion way, from logger to timber buyer and now to an owner and chief decision maker here at Tri-State Timber.

 Isaac O’neal – Manager